builderby/getNFTRank/README.md

 ## Usage<br><br>

-The script can be ran using the following command:
+The script can be ran using the following command, CLI is the bottom one you only need to use one or the other one:

         node getNFTRank.js

+        node getNFTRankCLI.js

 <br><br>You can also specify the mint address of the NFT you want to extract data for by changing the mintAddress variable at the end of the script.<br><br>

 ## Output<br><br>